Aarnnav/ChromisStock/README.md

 Barcode reading is supported by external applications, a suitable application that uses the camera can be installed from within the application.

+The uploader app is NOT released under the GPL and remains a separate paid for application that is Copyright (c) John Barrett.
+Please respect this as it is my way of paying for some of the development work I have done on these apps.

 Configuration
 -------------
 On the settings screen: